SuperFlyTV/tmp-GraphicsDefinition/definition/definition/Spec.md

 requirements of such a custom HTML element.

 Therefore, the contents of the `main` Javascript file of a Graphic MUST contain a `class` that extends from `HTMLElement`.
-Depending on the rendering capabilities (defined in manifest.json), a Graphic is expected to implement some functions.
+Depending on the rendering capabilities (defined in the Manifest file), a Graphic is expected to implement some functions.

 Every Graphic MUST implement the following functions:
 * `load()`: Called by the Renderer when the Graphic has been loaded into the DOM.
 * `dispose()`: Called by the Renderer to force the Graphic to terminate/dispose/clear any loaded resources.
 * `invokeAction(action)`: Called by the Renderer to invoke an Action on the Graphic.
 The schema of the Action is described in the manifest.

-Every non-realtime Graphic additionally MUST implement the following functions:
+Additionally, every non-realtime Graphic MUST implement the following functions:
 * `gotoTime(position)`: Called to make the Graphic jump to a certain point in time.

-TODO: how to export the class
+The default export MUST be used to export the `class` representing the Graphic.
+This type of export allows you to import the Graphic using any name.

 ## Requirements for a Renderer

-TODO: steps a Renderer should take to render a Graphic
+The way a Graphic is added into a Renderer is non-normative.
+Different examples are provided [here](TODO) that show how a Graphic can be added to the DOM tree of the Renderer.

+However, once a Graphic is added into the Renderer, the following steps MUST be taken:
+* call the `load()` function of the Graphic and wait for the promise to resolve
+* TODO: in case of Standard Graphic, call 'updateData()'

+When a Graphic is removed from the Renderer, the following steps MUST be taken:
+* call the `dispose()` function of the Graphic and wait for the promise to resolve

 ## JSON Schema for manifest.json